 Struggling with resin and need help?

 I know that a ton of you are intimidated by resin.
-Don’t be!
+Don't be!
 You just need to know the basics and gain some experience with the medium.
-I have a course that will help you to master epoxy resin and give you the confidence you need to tackle this project and so much more.
+I have a course that will help you master epoxy resin and give you the confidence you need to tackle this project and so much more.

 With unique insights drawn from more than a decade of creating and selling resin jewelry worldwide, this course is from an Amazon best-selling author on the topic.
 This class goes beyond making a few projects.
 You get thirty video lessons to give you clear directions on how to make resin jewelry you can confidently share and sell.
 Want to see more?